Upper Tenthill, Queensland: History

-The name Tenthill is comes from the name of a pastoral property established by 1845 by Phillip Friell.
+The name Tenthill comes from the name of a pastoral property established by 1845 by Phillip Friell.

 Tent Hill Upper State School opened on 27 August 1877; it closed on 31 December 2002.
 It was at 51 Upper Tenthill School Road (27.6574°S 152.2265°E).

 Congregational services were initially held in the home of F.C.
 Kingston, the manager of the T.B.
 Cribb's Upper Tenthill property.
 In June 1881 the congregation called for tenders the construction of the Tenthill Congregational Church on land donated by James Logan.
 The plans and specification were prepared at no charge by Mr. A MacGregor of Ipswich and it was constructed by Mr H. Percy for £78 10s.
 The church was 28 by 16 ft and opened on 18 December 1881.
 It closed in November 1979.
 It was relocated to the Gatton Historical Village on 19 August 1984 where it was restored and rededicated on Sunday 4 November 1984.
 It is used as a wedding chapel.A Baptist congregation had formed by 1881.
 In 1902, a Baptist church opened in Tent Hill.
 A new church was built in 1951.